EGI-Federation/documentation/content/en/users/getting-started/cli/_index.md

 {{% alert title="Important" color="warning" %}} Refresh tokens have long
 lifetime (one year in EGI Check-in), so they must be properly protected.
-Exposing refresh tokens via environment variables or command-line options is considered insecure and will be disabled in the near future in favor of using **oidc-agent**. {{% /alert %}}
+Exposing refresh tokens via environment variables or command-line options is considered insecure and will be disabled in the near future in favour of using **oidc-agent**. {{% /alert %}}

 If multiple methods of getting access tokens are given at the same time, the